bump-sh/docs/docs/help/account/user-account-settings.md

 ## Modify username

-Your username serves also as your Slug, which is part of the URL of your documentation and hubs except if you use custom domains.
+Your username serves also as your slug, which is part of the URL of your documentation and hubs except if you use custom domains.

 :::info
 Changing your username will also change the URL of your documentations.
 Bump.sh does not automatically redirect after a change, so be sure to inform your API consumers accordingly.